manuelbl/JavaDoesUSB/java-does-usb/jextract/README.md

 - According to the jextract mailing list, it would be required to create separate code for Intel x64 and ARM64 architecture.
 And jextract would need to be run on each architecture separately (no cross-compilation).
 Fortunately, this doesn't seem to be the case.
 Linux code generated on Intel x64 also runs on ARM64 without change.
 The same holds for macOS.
 However, jextract needs to be run on each operating system separately.

 - The *Foreign Function And Memory* API has the abilitiy to save the thread-specific error values (`GetLastError()` on Windows, `errno` on Linux).
-This is required as the JVM calls operation system functions as well, which overwrite the result values.
+This is required as the JVM calls operating system functions as well, which overwrite the result values.
 To save the values, an additional parameter must be added to function calls.
 Unfortunately, this is not supported by jextract.
 So a good number of function bindings have to be written manually.

 - *jextract* is not really transparent about what it does.
 It often skips elements without providing any information.
 In particular, it will silently skip a requested element in these cases: